Writing a Will? Here’s What You Need to Consider

 ● The kind of transition in terms of location and lifestyle your children must make.
 Will they have to move out of the state or switch religions to be with their guardian?

-When writing a will, you can specify your wishes for the guardianship of your children.
+When drafting a Will, you can specify your wishes for the guardianship of your children.
 You may include details on where they should reside or what type of education they should get.
 You can also write down your thoughts on particular child-rearing issues, like whether your child should have access to pocket money, or follow a curfew.

 3. Asset ownership